Therp/Therp-Addons/trp_project_scrum/README.rst

 |badge1| |badge2| |badge3|

-Extra security for projects.
+Limited Access for External collaborators on projects and scrum elements.

 Depends on trp_external_user module.
 Creates a new collaborator group for all those users who are collaborating to Therp projects and sprints.
-This module depends on project_scrum, the user will see:  sprints, stories, tests, meetings that are connected to projects  he is a member of.
+This module depends on project_scrum, the user will see:  sprints, user stories, tests, meetings of all projects he is a follower of.

-The "collaborators" will have only read access to all these models, except for the tasks where they will have also write access.

-A user that belongs to collaborator will have read access to:
+Users in collaborator group will have readonly permissions for:
 - Projects
 - Sprints
 - Stories
+- Meetings

+They will have also write access to:
+- Tasks
+- Task types
 - Tests
-- Meetings

-that are connected to a project he is "MEMBER" of

-and read/write access to:

-- tasks assigned to him

-Group can read and create attachments.
+Collabnorators can read and create attachments on the tasks.

 **Table of contents**